LiaScript/LiaScript-Exporter/README.md

 This parameter simply sets the organization parameter in your SCORM `imsmanifest` file.
 All other parameters are taken from the course

+__`--scorm-iframe`__

+Some LMS like ILIAS or OpenOlat seem to have problems with the required `startingParameter` and will not load SCORM1.2 courses properly.
+To fix this, this parameter can be used.
+It tries to run the course within an additional `<iframe>`.

 ### SCORM2004